 Responsible investment is included within these Investment Beliefs.
-We do this by incorporating ESG factors including climate factors, into our investment decision making process.
+We do this by incorporating environmental, social, and governance (ESG) factors including climate factors, into our investment decision making process.
 We believe investing responsibly can support a sustainable future.

 Another Investment Belief is the importance of a robust governance framework including through setting the MAS Responsible Investment Policy.